boxme/AsyncManager/README.md

 ## Features
 * Create & maintain background threads for you.
 * Contain callbacks to handle the result from a background job.
+* Pass in data to be used in the long operation.
 * Prevent memory leaks from the usual pitfalls of background threads & AsyncTask.
 * Runs all operations asynchronously over 4 threads.
 (More can be set through the API)